kosamir/amirko/index.md

 afterward's i have worked for couple off IT companies mainly as J2EE software developer.

 I came to the working for financial institiution as J2EE architect in 2006
-and I work here still after all those years :slightly_smiling_face:
+and I work'ed there for more than 12 years..

 I have developed and maintained whole variety of programs/software for banking, mostly working on connecting outside apps to talk to some core functionalty trough SOAP or JMS.